COVID-19 taking a big bite out of Ohio’s state budget - Galion Inquirer

 COLUMBUS — Ohio Governor Mike DeWine, Lt.
-Governor Jon Husted, and Dr. Amy Acton, MD, MPH, today provided the following updates on Ohio’s response to the COVID-19 pandemic.
+Governor Jon Husted, and Dr. Amy Acton, MD, MPH, this week provided the following updates on Ohio’s response to the COVID-19 pandemic.

 Due to the economic impact of COVID-19, Governor DeWine today announced $775 million in reductions to Ohio’s General Revenue Fund for the remainder of Fiscal Year 2020 which ends on June 30.